gpuweb/gpuweb/wgsl/README.md

 make lalr
 ```

-This produces an LALR(1) parse table for the WGSL grammarin an ad-hoc textual format.
+This produces an LALR(1) parse table for the WGSL grammar in an ad-hoc textual format.
 It will fail if it finds a conflict.

 Tree-sitter's JSON representation of the WGSL grammar is used as an input to this step,